 • • • •

-It is obvious to the reader that at least part of Harry’s reluctance to ask anything to the purpose was probably a long-term effect of having been raised by the Dursleys, whose motto seems to be “don’t you dare ask questions”.
+Of course, it is obvious to the reader that at least part of Harry’s reluctance to ask anything to the purpose was probably a long-term effect of having been raised by the Dursleys, whose motto seems to be “don’t you dare ask questions”.
 (I now rather wonder whether the oh-so-insisted-on Dursleys’ blood relationship to his mother may have given him something of an aversion for the subject.)
 But, really, the kid was nearly 16, it was about time he asked somebody something.
 But, no. Instead, all anyone had to do was pluck the same old harpstring about how much he looks like his father and he was distracted from the subject for another whole book.

 Which also raises the question of just who, apart from Lily, was really involved in the “Slug Club” during the Marauders’ Hogwarts years.
 Given their supposedly “exceptional” cleverness, and their family backgrounds, James and Sirius would certainly have been eligible for “collection” by Horace Slughorn.
 But I rather suspect that they might have been no more attracted to the prospect than Harry was.
-Certainly not given that Bellatrix had probably been a member in good standing in her day.
+Certainly not given that Bellatrix had undoubtedly been a member in good standing in her day.
 And Malfoy certainly had been in his.

 No. I think that not even with the added attraction of “Evans” would James Potter have considered becoming a part of the Slug Club.
 Or not, perhaps, until 7th year.